-• Give learners opportunities to achieve a nationally recognised lower or higher Level 1 vocationally related qualification.

-• Allow learners to progress to employment in the construction sector.

-• Allow learners to progress to a level 2 vocational qualification, such as the BTEC Level 2 First in Construction.

-• Give pupils the opportunity to develop a range of skills, techniques, personal skills and attributes that are essential for successful performance in working life.
+- Give learners opportunities to achieve a nationally recognised Level 1 Introductory Award qualification. - Allow learners to progress to employment in the construction sector. - Allow learners to progress to a level 2 vocational qualification, such as the BTEC Level 2 First in Construction. - Give pupils the opportunity to develop a range of skills, techniques, personal skills and attributes that are essential for successful performance in working life.

-At present the pupils have the opportunity of covering units:
+year 10 pupils have the opportunity of covering the units: